♛ Come, Bramah, give this world a second glance: what will you gamble to save those you love? Roll the dice, never think twice, grab your chance.

-Book 3 of the THOT J BAP series, Bramah’s Discovery, is forthcoming Spring 2026!
+Bramah’s Discovery Book 3 of THOT J BAP (The Heart of This Journey Bears All Patterns), forthcoming Spring 2026!

-The ambitious third installment of Renée Sarojini Saklikar’s epic fantasy saga in verse, The Heart of This Journey Bears All Patterns (THOT J BAP).
+The ambitious third instalment of Renée Sarojini Saklikar’s epic fantasy saga in verse, The Heart of This Journey Bears All Patterns (THOT J BAP).

-In Bramah’s Discovery, the year is 2110 and Bramah’s journey to discover the truth about her origins, and to find out more about her parents, continues.
-Along the way, this time-travelling locksmith rescues her friend Amahl the Beggar, trapped in the Eternal Game of Climate Chess; eludes an evil drug-lord; encounters two shape-shifting mythical beasts, Fanon and Gavroche; breaks free from captivity in Baghdad; and battles wits with a Paris collective of super naturals.
-Each challenge forces Bramah to discover truths about her own demi-goddess self and the price of idealism in the face of ecological and economic calamity.
+The year is 2110, and Bramah—the time-travelling locksmith and hero of the series—must rescue Amahl the Beggar, trapped in the Eternal Game of Climate Chess by a boss of the criminal underworld.
+With unexpected aid from a one-eyed guard, an oracle and two shape-shifting mythical beasts, Bramah must break free from captivity in Baghdad and battle wits with a Paris collective of supernaturals in order to save her friend.
+Each challenge forces Bramah to discover truths about her past, her origins as a demigoddess and the price of idealism in the face of ecological and economic calamity.

 In Book Two, Bramah’s Quest, the year is 2087 and Bramah is back on a planet Earth ravaged by climate change and global inequality.
 She is on a quest to find her people, including the little boy Raphael, last seen at the end of Bramah and the Beggar Boy (2021).